turtle-DB/turtleDB/README.md

 # Overview

-turtleDB is a JavaScript framework for developers to build offline-first, collaborative web applications.
+turtleDB is a JavaScript framework and in-browser database for developers to build offline-first, collaborative web applications.
 It provides a developer-friendly API to access an in-browser database built on top of IndexedDB.

 It comes with built in document versioning and automatic server synchronization when paired with our back-end package [tortoiseDB](https://github.com/turtle-DB/tortoiseDB), as well as developer-controlled, flexible conflict resolution strategies for any document conflicts while collaborating.